desandro/draggabilly/README.md

 ### dragStart

 Triggered when dragging starts and the element starts moving.
+Dragging starts after the user's pointer has moved a couple pixels to allow for clicks.

 ```js
 // jQuery